Mounika2502/My-demo/README.md

 # My-demo
-This is my first github demo.
+This is my first github repository.
+Created by Mounika.